Yes. The college has rolling admission, but there are benefits to meeting the application deadlines.

 Yes.
 If a school provides a weighted GPA on a high school transcript, we will use the weighted number for both admission and financial aid purposes.

-You must have 2.0 high school and/or college GPA.
-Anything lower must be reviewed by the committee.
+You must have 2.5 high school and/or college GPA.
+Applicants who do not meet this requirement will be subject to review by our academic standards committee.

 Yes.
 The majors must be in accordance with state laws.
 A home school evaluation must be signed by a home school evaluator.